The Top 5 Biggest Video Game Companies in the World

 - Virtua Fighter: Another long-standing video game franchise by SEGA.
 This one, as the name suggests, is a fighting game series.
 It has been around for the better part of two decades.

 SEGA was also a participant in the console war until 2002.
 These are all of the company's consoles:

 - SEGA Master System (1986)

 - SEGA Game Gear (1990)

 - SEGA Dreamcast (1999)

-SEGA was a victim of circumstance most of the time.
-While their video game consoles were well-made and had good game libraries, they could just not compete against Nintendo and, later, Sony and Microsoft.
+SEGA was a victim of bad timing.
+While their video game consoles were well-made with good game libraries, they could just not compete against the rising success of Nintendo—followed by Sony and Microsoft.

-Yu-Gi-Oh! is another franchise that Konami has published, and I mention it in its own little section for two reasons:
+Yu-Gi-Oh! is another franchise that Konami has published, and I have given it its own little section for two reasons:

 - It's one of my favorite trading card games.